thestippe/thestippe.github.io/_drafts/gis/point_patterns.md

 Our triangulation looks satisfactory, especially in the internal region, where we are more interested in getting a reliable estimate.

+We should keep in mind that the triangulation should be dense enough to allow the approximation of a constant GP over the triangle, and the best way to check this is to verify that a thinner triangulation gives the same result.

 We can now prepare the dataset for our model.
 In order to fit our model, we will use a gaussian process with a Matern 5/2 covariance kernel.